techatspree/maven-latex-plugin/README.md

 ### Reproducibility and equality artifacts <a id='sss:repArts'></a>

 There are use cases, where one wants to check correctness of artifacts.
-Thus a kind of reproducibility is needed.
+Thus, a kind of reproducibility is needed.
-In particular when creating pdf files, this is nontrivial, because even if the source files don't change, the resulting pdfs differ in general for each run.
+In particular when creating `pdf` files, this is nontrivial, because even if the source files don't change, the resulting `pdf`s differ in general for each run.
 The reason is that by default, latex includes a lot of meta-data which changes.
-Above all this is time and date stamp but also the so called banner.
+Above all this is time and date stamp but also the so-called banner.

 In the [manual](https://www.simuline.eu/LatexMavenPlugin/manualLatexMavenPlugin.pdf),
 we show how to write latex sources in a way that the artifacts are reproducible.
-In addition we present a weaker concept of equality, namely visual equality which allows to check reproducibility if equality is not reachable.
+In addition, we present a weaker concept of equality, namely visual equality which allows checking reproducibility if equality is not reachable.

 The subject reproducibility is particularly vital because the manual of the '**LaTeX builder**' is created with '**LaTeX builder**'.
 This document is also used to test correctness in a regression test.
-Another aspect of reproducibility is when computations are performed the results of which are layed down in the artifact.
+Another aspect of reproducibility is, when computations are performed the results of which are incorporated in the artifact.
 This is not treated here
 but in an item of [Section 'Feature Request'](#ss:featureRequests).

 ### Inclusion of bibliographies, indices and similar content <a id='sss:featuresLists'></a>

-Also this '**LaTeX builder**' supports bibliographies, indices (also split ones) and glossaries.
+Also, this '**LaTeX builder**' supports bibliographies, indices (also split ones) and glossaries.
 Support of table of contents,
-list of figures, list of tables and list of listings refers to cleanup only.
+list of figures, list of tables and list of listings refers to clean up only.
 There is an according ant task and a maven goal.

 ### Check of sources and results, logging <a id='sss:featuresCheckLog'></a>